virtualscienceforum/automation/README.md

 # Automation

-Scripts for running the VSF using github actions.
+Scripts for running the VSF using github actions